mengsarah/how-to-lean/appendix-lean.md

 ## Understanding Lean ##

-The information in this file is meant to be a quick overview.
+The information here is meant to be a quick overview.
 For further reading, see [the Lean 3.4 documentation](https://leanprover.github.io/theorem_proving_in_lean/).

 ### Functions ###